ghaiklor/sails-service-sms/README.md

         message: 'You can override message'
       })
       .then(res.ok)
-      .catch(res.serverError);
+      .catch(res.negotiate);
   }
 };
 ```

 ## Configuration

-When you instantiate new instance via `SMSService.create(type, config)` you can provide configuration object with next keys:
+When you instantiate new instance via `SMSService(type, config)` you can provide configuration object with next keys:

 - `config.provider` - {Object} Options that will go to each of SDKs
 - `config.sender` - {String} Number of sender